New Orleans takes down 1st of 4 Confederate statues

 Workers who took the monument down Monday could be seen wearing bulletproof vests, military-style helmets and scarves that obscured their faces.
 Police were also on hand, including officers who watched the area from atop the parking garage of a nearby hotel.

-“There’s a better way to use the property these monuments are on and a way that better reflects who we are,” New Orleans Mayor Mitch Landrieu said in an interview Sunday with The Associated Press.
+“There’s a better way to use the property these monuments are on and a way that better reflects who we are,” Landrieu said in an interview Sunday with The Associated Press.

 Nationally, the debate over Confederate symbols has become heated since nine parishioners were killed at a black church in South Carolina in June 2015.
 South Carolina removed the Confederate flag from its statehouse grounds in the weeks after, and several Southern cities have since considered removing monuments.
 The University of Mississippi took down its state flag because it includes the Confederate emblem.